HQhma/Rule34-Android-App/README.md

 ## Coming Soon

-**Rule34-Android-App** is currently under development and will be available soon.
-Stay tuned for updates!
+**Rule34-Android-App** is currently in development and will be available soon.
+A demo version is now available.
+Stay tuned for the official release and source code!

 ## License
 This project is proprietary.
 All rights reserved.
 For more details, see the [LICENSE](./LICENSE) file.